Scholarships and fees

 A number of PhD Scholarships are available to those who intend to begin PhD study in the School of Media and Communication.
 Some are available only to Home (UK) or European Union students and some are available to both Home (UK)/EU and ‘international’ (non-UK/EU) students.

 All scholarships will cover the cost of academic fees at the University’s standard UK/EU rate, and some will also cover the cost of academic fees at the University’s international rate.
-All scholarships run for three years and provide an annual maintenance at the UK Research Council rate (£14,296 per year in 16/17).
-The total value of a Scholarship in Session 2016/17 was £18,549 (the total value for those funding international fees was £29,557).
-These amounts will be reviewed annually to be in line with inflation.
+All scholarships run for three years and provide an annual maintenance at the UK Research Council rate.
+Please refer to the University’s scholarship website for more information.

 The following studentships are open to UK/EU students only: